Australia at the Paralympics: 2000 Summer Paralympics

 The 2000 Sydney Summer Paralympic Games are Australia's most successful Paralympic games to date.
 In the final medal tally, Australia was ranked first with 149 overall medals; 63 gold, 39 silver, and 47 bronze medals.
 Australia was represented by their largest team ever.
 The success of the team combined with extensive media coverage went a long way to changing public attitudes towards Paralympic athletes and understanding them as elite sportspeople.

 Australian values were represented well and truly throughout the Opening and Closing Ceremonies with a distinctly Aboriginal feel at the Opening ceremony and in true Australian traditions, a party atmosphere to the closing ceremony.
 At the Opening Ceremony, the Paralympic flame was lit by Louise Sauvage, one of Australia's biggest Paralympic athlete.

 Sauvage and Tim Sullivan both competed in this games and found outstanding success in their individual events.
 Sullivan is Australia's most successful athletics athlete at a single Games, winning five gold medals in Sydney 2000.

 2002 Winter Paralympics

 Australia's best performance at Winter Paralympics winning six gold and one bronze medal at the 2002 Winter Paralympics.
 Of these medals, four were won by Michael Milton.
 Milton becoming the first athlete in his class to claim a clean sweep of gold medals across the four alpine disciplines when he won gold in all four of his events – Downhill, slalom, giant slalom, and super-G.

 2004 Summer Paralympics

 At the 2004 Paralympics, Australia was represented by a considerably smaller team than that of the 2000 Summer Paralympics in Sydney; however, ranked second overall medals behind China.
-The reduced team number was as a result of a strict selection criterium set by the APC and sports meant that only athletes with the potential to win a medal were on the Australian team.
+The reduced team number was as a result of a strict selection criterion set by the APC and sports meant that only athletes with the potential to win a medal were on the Australian team.